Obafemi Martins: Inside ex-Super Eagles star's ₦800 million nightclub in Lagos

 Luxury in Lagos: A Look Inside Obafemi Martins’ ₦800 Million Italian Club in Victoria Island

-- Former Super Eagles striker Obafemi Martins launches a premium Italian-themed nightclub, Cosa Nostra Patron, in Victoria Island
+- Former Super Eagles striker Obafemi Martins launched a premium Italian-themed nightclub, Cosa Nostra Patron, in Victoria Island

 - The nightclub, inspired by Italian elegance, boasts modern design and is reportedly worth around ₦800 million